Stringpublic final class String extends Object implements Comparable, CharSequence, SerializableThe String class represents character strings. All

 throw new StringIndexOutOfBoundsException(offset + length);

-the code point value of the character at the index
+If the char value specified at the given index

 if ((index < 0) || (index >= count)) {